se-edu/collate/docs/Developer-Guide.md

 #### Notable APIs
 Return type | Method and Description
 ----------- | ----------------------
-Command.Type | `executeCommand(String userInput)`: Handle the execution of user inputs Collection<Author> | `getAuthors()`: Get the authors of the project that has been collated.
+Command.Type | `executeCommand(String userInput)`: Handle the execution of user inputs.
+Collection<Author> | `getAuthors()`: Get the authors of the project that has been collated.
 String | `getTargetAuthorName()`: Get the name of the target author that was specified in the user's `view` command.
 HashMap&lt;SourceFile, Integer&gt; | `getTargetAuthorStatistics()`: Get the statistics of the target author in the form of a `HashMap` with the keys as the `SourceFile` objects that the author contributed to and the values as the number of lines he/she wrote for that `SourceFile`.